connorslade/afire/examples/README.md

 ## 12 - Rate Limit

 Add a rate limit to your server with some built in middleware.

+## 13 - Path Prams

+Use Path Prams to send data through a route path.

 ## To add